cardano-foundation/developer-portal/docs/stake-pool-guide/block-producer-keys.md

 and to understand the purpose of these keys, refer to [Getting Started](../get-started#cardano-stake-pool-key-pairs)

-First we chnage to the keays folder we created in last chapter -
+First we change to the keys folder we created in last chapter -

 ```